pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/README.md

 ## Misty

 - Walk down, right 1 tile, then down until you leave the gym
-- Enter gym
+- Enter gym and do this movement <https://imgur.com/a/rSwhLV1>
-- CANCEL round the left side of the gym to reach Misty
+- CANCEL on the green tile, move left 3 tile, up 1 and talk to Misty without exiting cancel
-- Talk to Misty.
 - Stomp x2

 ## Brock + Hall of Fame warp

+- Walk right 1 tile
 - Swap Soda pop with master ball x3
-- Swap HM04 with Great ball x0 below
+- Swap HM04 with Great ball x1 below
 - Swap [block]m[block] x72 below ????? with j. x255
 - Toss 18 from [block]m[block]
-- Close menu, walk up 1
+- Close menu, walk up 2
-- Swap ????? above Soda Pop with [block]g[block]
+- Swap ????? above 3F with [block]g[block]
 - Swap Potion x7 with HM05, toss 6 potions
 - Scroll up 1, toss all but 1
 - Walk 2 left, talk to Brock